FAQs

 4. Is it possible for an individual to just take a CSNA training course at the BA, and then work at a Christian Science nursing facility in their own geographical area?

 Yes.
-Individuals are welcome to apply to take a CSNA class-only at the BA.
-Confirmation of employment and mentoring support after the class in an avenue of practice consistent with the individual’s level of training is required before final acceptance into a class.
+Individuals are welcome to apply for a CSNA class-only at the BA.
+Confirmation of an avenue of practice in this ministry accompanied by mentoring support after the class is required before final acceptance into a class.

 5. In each CSNA course, what is the difference between the “classroom” portion and the “mentored instruction” portion?

-7. Where do Christian Science nurses, who are employed at another Christian Science nursing facility, stay during the six weeks that they are at the BA for CSNA training?
+6. Where do those who are employed at another Christian Science nursing facility stay during the weeks they are at the BA for classes in the CSNA?

-8. Are there any advanced CSNA courses for Journal-listed Christian Science nurses?
+7. Are there any CSNA courses offered for Journal-listed Christian Science nurses?
 When are they taught?

-9. Can I do a college internship in Christian Science nursing at the BA?
+8. Can I take a course in Christian Science nursing at the BA during college vacation breaks?

-The BA’s Christian Science Nurses Training School will consider CSNA level I applications from college-level students who have an interest in Christian Science nursing and who have legal authorization to work in the United States.
-In order for a college student’s CSNA I application to be considered for a summer internship, the individual must be a member of The Mother Church and have “a demonstrable knowledge of Christian Science practice” (see Church Manual, Art.
+The BA’s Christian Science Nurses Training School will consider CSNA I applications from college-level students who have an interest in Christian Science nursing and who have legal authorization to work in the United States.
+In order for a college student’s CSNA I application to be considered, the individual must be a member of The Mother Church and give evidence of having “a demonstrable knowledge of Christian Science practice” (see Church Manual, Art.
 VIII, Sect.
 31).
-Primary class instruction in Christian Science is preferred, although not required at the college internship level.
-Please see “Eligibility for Admission” section
+Please see “Eligibility for Admission” section.